Scientific Program

 Session 7 P450 Drug Design and targeting

-Design and Evaluation of Novel Non-Steroidal CYP17A1 Inhibitors for Prostate Cancer Therapy (Tentative)
+Non-Steroidal Inhibitors of CYP17A1 for Prostate Cancer Therapy

 CYP46A1 as a Pharmacologic Target for Alzheimer's Disease and Other Brain Disorders